 Created By: Ithaca Heritage

-Erma Cicchetti was an accomplished architectural designer and project manager who oversaw the construction of approximately thirty-five Cayuga Heights homes over a period of twenty years, beginning in 1940.
+Erma Cicchetti (1903-1961) was an accomplished amateur designer and project manager who oversaw the construction of approximately thirty-five Cayuga Heights homes over a period of twenty years, beginning in 1940.

 The residence at 817 Triphammer Road is one of the first homes designed by Cicchetti, dating to 1940.
 It’s an eclectic style with a generous floor plan.
 Many of her homes are characterized as “elegant and solidly constructed.”
 Several other examples of her design prowess can be seen at 819, 902, 903, 904, and 905 Triphammer Road.